- A3.1.8. Big data (production, storage, transfer)

 Classical methods of parameter estimation usually imply the minimisation of an objective function, that measures the error between some observations and the results obtained by a numerical model.
 In the presence of uncertainties, the minimisation is not straightforward, as the output of the model depends on those uncontrolled inputs and on the control parameter as well.
 That is why we will aim at minimising the objective function, to get an estimation of the control parameter that is robust to the uncertainties.

 The definition of robustness differs depending of the context in which it is used.
 In this work, two different notions of robustness are considered: robustness by minimising the mean and variance, and robustness based on the distribution of the minimisers of the function.
 This information on the location of the minimisers is not a novel idea, as it had been applied as a criterion in sequential Bayesian optimisation.
 However, the constraint of optimality is here relaxed to define a new estimate.
 To evaluate this estimation, a toy model of a coastal area has been implemented.
 The control parameter is the bottom friction, upon which classical methods of estimation are applied in a simulation-estimation experiment.
 The model is then modified to include uncertainties on the boundary conditions in order to apply robust control methods.
-This has been published in 26
+This was the topic of Victor Trappler's PhD 31.

 Participants: Philomène Le Gall, Clémentine Prieur, Patricia Tencaliec.